Events and news

 Architektki PRL-u.
 Komunistki, literatura i emancypacja kobiet w powojennej Polsce (Female architects of communist Poland: Communist women, literature and women's emancipation in post-WWII Poland) by Agnieszka Mrozik

-In Architektki PRL-u (Wydawnictwo IBL PAN, 2022) Agnieszka Mrozik reflects on leftist women intellectuals, politicians, and activists, who after the Second World War, co-created the project of Poland’s socialist modernization and championed the emancipation of women.
-At the same time, she analyzes the absence of communist women in the history of women and the women’s movement in Poland.
+In Architektki PRL-u (Wydawnictwo IBL PAN, 2022) Agnieszka Mrozik reflects on leftist women intellectuals, politicians, and activists, who after the Second World War, co-created the project of Poland's socialist modernisation and championed the emancipation of women.
+At the same time, she analyses the absence of communist women in the history of women and the women's movement in Poland.

 Discussants: